Simmoniz/simplehashid/README.md

 $arcticlehasher->endode(1224); // will generate 'TL6yce'
 ```

 Below 'd9ECVs' and 'TL6yce' are same values, but hashed differently.
 Useful to hash all database autoincrement using the table name as a salt.
 But when decoding, the type of hash must be known.
-Generally, URIs identifies a ressource type and its id, so a different hasher could be used to decode hash like this :
+Generally, URIs identifies a ressource type and its id, so a different salt could be used to decode hash like this :

 ```
 example.com/user/d9ECVs  => user # 1234, because this URL points to a user ressource, which need to decode the hash with salt 'users'